 Did your deceased loved one have a love for jewelry and left many behind to you?
 Show your appreciation and create a sentimental jewelry box by decorating it with the pressed flowers using the acrylic matte medium.

 Take pictures of your deceased loved one and place them into an album.
 Decorate the outside of the album and some of the pages inside of it with the pressed flowers.

 Create a scrapbook with photos, quotes, poems, personal mementos and the pressed flowers for a wonderful book of memories.

 Create a Shadow Box

 Take some of your loved one's prized possessions or items that remind you of him or her and place them into a shadow box.
 Use the pressed flowers to decorate the outside and/or inside of it.

 You can make homemade journal paper so that you can write down your thoughts and memories you treasure about your loved one.
 It will help you with the grieving process and give your loved one close to your heart.

 Offering Funeral Flowers to Others

-After making some of the above items, you may have flowers left over and still wonder, "What do I do with flowers from a funeral?"
+After making some of the above items, you may have flowers left over and still wonder how to put them to the best use.
 Consider taking the extra flowers and offering them to other people who were close to the deceased.
 You may even offer to make something with them as a keepsake for them.
 You may think that they won't want them, but you'd be surprised at how many people would cherish it and appreciate your time and thoughtfulness during this great time of grief.